kumuluz/kumuluzee-samples/kumuluzee-metrics/README.md

 ### Add JVM instrumentation

-The module includes a lot of monitroing tools collecting JVM metrics that can be enabled in the config file.
+The module includes monitroing tools collecting JVM metrics that can be enabled in the config.
 You can enable/disable JVM monitoring by setting the `kumuluzee.metrics.jvm.enabled` parameter, which is set to `true` by default.
 You can also change the name of the registry that JVM metrics are grouped under by setting the `kumuluzee .metrics.jvm.registry` parameter.

 ### Configure a servlet

 It's time to look at the metrics we collected.
 The servlet for exporting metrics is already built in and enabled by default, so the metrics can be seen at http://localhost:8080/metrics.
-The servlet can also be disabled or remapped in the config file by setting the `kumuluzee.metrics.servlet.enabled` and `kumuluzee.metrics.servlet.mapping` respectively.
+The servlet can also be disabled or remapped in the config by setting the `kumuluzee.metrics.servlet.enabled` and `kumuluzee.metrics.servlet.mapping` respectively.

 Here is an example output:
 ```json